-- i) Murabaha payable represents Islamic financing obtained in Kuwaiti Dinar from local Islamic banks which carries an annual profit rate of 1% - 1.25% (2019: 1% - 1.25%) over CBK discount rate and is repayable in different unequal instalments ending on 1 July 2029. - ii) Tawarruq payable represents Islamic financing obtained in Kuwaiti Dinar from a local Islamic financial institution which carries an annual profit rate of 2.5% (2019: 2.5%) over CBK discount rate and is repayable in four quarterly equal instalments ending on 1 February 2021.
-As of the maturity date, the Group settled an amount of KD539,885 while the remaining balance repayable on May 2021. - iii) Term loans represent the following: - Outstanding term loan of KD2,946,500 obtained in AED from a foreign bank, carry an annual interest rate of 3.5% over EIBOR and repayable in semi-annual various installments ending on 31 December 2024. - During the year, one of the subsidiaries entered into an agreement with a related party to refinance term loans obtained in USD and Lebanese Pound from a foreign bank.
-Accordingly, as of the reporting date, outstanding term loan obtained in USD from a related party equivalent of KD1,833,660 carry an annual interest rate of 7.5% and repayable in semi-annual installments ending on 30 June 2024.
+- i) Murabaha payables represent Islamic financings obtained in Kuwaiti Dinar from local Islamic banks which carry an annual profit rate of 1% 1.25% (2020: 1% 1.25%) over CBK discount rate and is repayable in different unequal instalments ending on 1 July 2029. - ii) Tawarruq payable represents Islamic financing obtained in Kuwaiti Dinar from a local Islamic financial institution which carries an annual profit rate of 1.25% (31 December 2020: 2.5%) over CBK discount rate and repayable in equal semi-annual instalments ending on 9 January 2031. - iii) Term loans represent the following: - Outstanding term loan of KD2,386,250 obtained in AED from a foreign bank, carry an annual interest rate of 3.5% over EIBOR and repayable in semi-annual various installments ending on 31 December 2024. - Outstanding term loan obtained in USD from a related party equivalent of KD1,833,660 carry an annual interest rate of 6.5% (31 December 2020: 7.5%) and repayable in semi-annual instalments ending on 30 June 2025.

-Borrowings are secured by pledge of Group's investment in certain subsidiaries, investment properties, financial assets at FVTOCI and trading properties (notes 7.6, 11, 12 and 15).
+Borrowings are secured by pledge of Group's investment in certain subsidiaries, investment properties, financial assets at FVTOCI and trading properties (notes 7.5, 12, 14 and 16).

-25 Lease liabilities
+26 Lease liabilities

-The Group has leases for the properties under the BOT contracts signed with the Ministry of Finance - State Properties department.
+The Group has leases for the properties under the BOT contracts signed with the Ministry of Finance - State Properties department, Kuwait.
 Following is the movement for the lease liabilities during the year: